shindesai125/Deep-Learning/Readme.md

-# In this tutorial we will be going through a basic introduction of Keras functional API

 # Getting started with the Keras functional API

 The Keras functional API is the way to go for defining complex models, such as multi-output models, directed acyclic graphs, or models with shared layers.